-Notice: If you are experiencing continued, repeatable SMS delivery issues to the same destination country, please collect 3 or more logs from the last 24 hours, and then escalate these issues to our Twilio Messaging Support team.
+Notice: If you are experiencing continued, repeatable SMS delivery issues to the same destination country with Verify, please collect 3 or more logs from the last 24 hours, and then escalate these issues to our Twilio Messaging Support team.

 Use a phone call for delivering OTPs

 Phone calls usually arrive much faster than SMS, and can be a good alternative to users experiencing issues receiving messages.
 If 2FA codes are not arriving via SMS, have your end user attempt to receive the token via phone call.

 Please note, this method will require the user to answer a live phone call, as they will need to enter codes into the phone.
 To successfully receive a 2FA code, the number used can’t be behind an extension or go straight to voicemail.